 If you have two separate lines (or sentences) that you want to combine into a single line, you can do so without cutting and pasting.

-- To join a line with the one ABOVE it: Place your cursor at the very beginning of the line (before the first letter) and press the
+- To join a line with the one ABOVE: Place your cursor at the very beginning of the line (before the first letter) and press the

-Backspacekey. - To join a line with the one BELOW it: Place your cursor at the very end of the line (after the last word or punctuation) and press the
+Backspacekey. - To join a line with the one BELOW: Place your cursor at the very end of the line (after the last word or punctuation) and press the

 Deletekey.